karandeep20cse/Survey_Analysis_PowerBI/README.md

 # Survey_Analysis_PowerBI

---Project Overview:
+**Project Overview**:
 This Power BI project aims to analyze survey data collected from a website where participants provided responses to various questions related to their career, salary, job satisfaction, demographics, and more.
 The dataset includes attributes such as Unique ID, Email, Date Taken, Time Taken, Browser, OS, City, Country, and multiple survey questions with corresponding responses.

-**Project Goals:
+**Project Goals**:

--Analyze survey responses to gain insights into participants' career paths, salary ranges, job satisfaction levels, and other relevant factors.
+* Analyze survey responses to gain insights into participants' career paths, salary ranges, job satisfaction levels, and other relevant factors.
--Identify trends and patterns within the data to inform decision-making processes.
+* Identify trends and patterns within the data to inform decision-making processes.
--Create visually appealing and informative dashboards and reports using Power BI for easy consumption and interpretation of insights.
+* Create visually appealing and informative dashboards and reports using Power BI for easy consumption and interpretation of insights.

-**Dataset Description:
+**Dataset Description**:

 -Unique ID: Identifier for each survey response.
 -Email: Participant's email address (anonymous in this dataset).